Special Announcement: SKYWARN Virtual Training Class Recording Info – WX1BOX YouTube Channel & Prevailing Winds Newsletter

 Hello to all…

-..SKYWARN Self-Activation will monitor the severe weather potential for Thursday..
+..SKYWARN Self-Activation will monitor the severe weather potential for later Saturday Afternoon and Evening..

-SKYWARN Self-Activation will monitor the severe weather potential for Thursday.
-Another coordination message will be posted by 1130 AM Thursday Morning.
+SKYWARN Self-Activation will monitor the severe weather potential for later Saturday Afternoon and Evening.
+Another coordination message will be posted by 11 AM Saturday Morning.
 Below is the NWS Boston/Norton Area Forecast Discussion, Enhanced Hazardous Weather Outlook and SPC Day-2 Convective Outlook:

 NWS Boston/Norton Area Forecast Discussion: